MyreMylar/pygame_gui/docs/source/theme_reference/theme_screen_space_health_bar.rst

 UIScreenSpaceHealthBar Theming Parameters
 =========================================

-The UIScreenSpaceHealthBar theming block id is 'screen_space_health_bar'.
+The :class:`UIScreenSpaceHealthBar <.UIScreenSpaceHealthBar>` theming block id is 'screen_space_health_bar'.

 Colours
 -------

-UIScreenSpaceHealthBar makes use of these colour parameters in a 'colours' block:
+:class:`UIScreenSpaceHealthBar <.UIScreenSpaceHealthBar>` makes use of these colour parameters in a 'colours' block:

  - "**normal_bg**" - The background colour of the health bar.
  - "**normal_text**" - The colour of the health bars's text.